Brane-Hubsch/tailwind-breakpoint-indicator/README.md

 }
 ```

-By default this mirrors FacilityMonster and renders only when:
+By default, the indicator renders only when:

 ```env
 NEXT_PUBLIC_ENV=dev